History of Joy Reid in Timeline

 The Man Who Sold America: Trump and the Unraveling of the American Story

-On September 1, 2020, during an episode of The ReidOut, Reid criticized President Donald Trump's unwillingness to condemn Kyle Rittenhouse, leading to accusations of Islamophobia and calls for an apology from civil rights organizations and representatives.
+On September 1, 2020, on an episode of The ReidOut, Reid criticized President Donald Trump's unwillingness to condemn Kyle Rittenhouse, leading to accusations of Islamophobia.

 2020: Hosting The ReidOut